Last Updated on by

 The only downside to the Buck 124 is that it doesn’t have a rubberized grip which will help reduce the likelihood of slip when used in wet conditions.
 Other than that, some people might find the knife a bit bigger to handle.
 However, it’s an excellent all-around knife that suits a wide range of applications.

-The Buck 124 Frontiersman Bowie Knife is a perfect companion for the outdoor adventurer.
+Verdict: The Buck 124 Frontiersman Bowie Knife is a perfect companion for the outdoor adventurer.
 With a sharp and strong blade, classic satin finish, and enough cutting power to handle most tasks in the field, this knife is a great tool to have in your survival kit.
 Plus, it comes with a lifetime manufacturer’s warranty.
 You can pick the Buck 124 up right here.

 The Marine Raider is a solid knife with some fantastic qualities.
 If you want a knife that is perfect for cutting and chopping, Ontario’s Marine Raider combines strength and durability in its 1095 carbon steel blade coated with epoxy powder.